radiantearth/stac-spec/item-spec/examples/README.md

 ## Example Discussion

-These examples demonstrate that there is a range of potential implementations of STAC `Item`s.
+These examples demonstrate that there is a range of potential implementations of STAC Items.
 Most were made by adapting the current implementations as minimally as possible.
 The hope is that there will emerge more consensus and best practices on the things outside of the core fields, to increase interoperability.